ablaamim/Pool-Destroyer/readme.md

 |
 ```

-> piscine folder should be places in the same folder as "Pool_destroyer" program.
+> piscine folder should be places in the same folder as "Pool-Destroyer" program.

 ---